guptaanu412/example-course-specs/README.md

 this document describes a process based on evidence-based teaching practices:

-- It lays out a structured design process that helps you figure out what to think about in what order to design lesson more quickly.
+- It lays out a structured design process that helps you figure out what to think about in what order to design courses more quickly.
 - It provides check-in points at which you and your Curriculum Lead (CL) can re-scope or redirect effort.
 - The end product specifies deliverables clearly enough for you to be able to finish development without major surprises.
 - Everything from Step 2 onward goes into your final course, so there is no wasted effort.